open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-vagrant.md

 # Vagrant

-[Vagrant](https://www.vagrantup.com/) is an open source tool to build development environments.
-We assume that you have followed the first instructions on [README.md](https://github.com/dogi/ole--vagrant-vi) to install Vagrant and VirtualBox on your OS.
-Below, you will find a shortened version on how to install this software quickly if needed as a reference.
+[Vagrant](https://www.vagrantup.com/) is an open source tool used to build development environments.

 ## Prerequisites